AquaX0/AquaX0.github.io/_posts/2024-12-24-FirstPost.md

 # Hello world

-hello and welcome to my first post in this blog where i will only say hello and thank you for visiting this blog of mine.
+hello and welcome to my first post in this blog.
+This is mostly just a test post so there's not much here.
+But, thank you anyway for visiting this blog of mine.